 And also shops, bars, restaurants and a beautiful Horticultural Market overflowing with fresh produce, in the heart, the main avenue with its camellia trees and Paseo de la Herradura, with a great view of the cathedral.

-This tour like all the others starts with a short description of what will be the day, because even on this tour we have the option to choose what to visit during the trip from Oporto to Santiago de Compostela, we give you the oppurtunity to choose between “Viana do Castelo” or “Valença do Minho”.
+This tour like all the others starts with a short description of our Santiago de Compostela Tour from Oporto wii be, we have the option to choose what to visit between “Viana do Castelo” or “Valença do Minho”.

 Another curiosity will be the visit to the hospital ship Gil Eanes that for decades treated the fishermen who dared to sail the North Atlantic in search of cod.